news

 Open Churches

-During the regular appointment season (January to May), the cabinet will post a list of the open churches being considered on Wednesdays on the Conference website beginning January 15.
+In the United Methodist Church, pastoral appointments are fixed for one year.
+During the appointment season, the cabinet reviews ALL appointments.
+During the regular appointment season (January to May), the cabinet will post a list of the churches being considered for a new appointment on Wednesdays on the Conference website beginning January 15.

-Clergy interested in being considered for one of these churches is to inform the episcopal office exclusively via email at bishopsoffice@unyumc.org by Thursday at 3 p.m. and share why you believe you would serve the congregation well.
+Clergy interested in being considered for one of these churches are to inform the episcopal office exclusively via email at bishopsoffice@unyumc.org by Thursday at 3 p.m. and share why they believe they would serve the congregation well.
 The appointive cabinet will prayerfully consider these requests during their discernment process.

 -